 ITER NEWSLINE 62

 I also wanted to mention important activities and results related to the conductor qualification and production.
-Both the Korean and the Russian conductor qualification samples for the TF coils recently tested in Sultan have been accepted.
+Both the Korean and the Russian conductor qualification samples for the toroidal field coils recently tested in Sultan have been accepted.
 This activity has been a big success and is nearly complete.
 Emphasis is now shifting to industrial activities and the ITER Organization is supporting cabling trials in Korea, Japan, and the Russian Federation.
-These and other TF conductor industrial activities are directly related to the supply of ITER components and they mark the beginning of an important new step for the project.
+These and other toroidal field conductor industrial activities are directly related to the supply of ITER components and they mark the beginning of an important new step for the project.

 Two scientists from the Massachusetts Institute of Technology, Yijun Lin and John Rice, claim to have demonstrated an efficient method for using radio-frequency waves to make the plasma rotate inside a tokamak.
 Rotation would not only help to prevent it from losing heat to the walls but also prevent internal turbulence that could reduce the efficiency of fusion reactions.
 The results of the experiments are detailed in the 5 December issue of the journal Physical Review Letters.

-But just how this method exactly works is yet unclear — so far there seems to be no satisfying theoretical foundation for why it works as it does.
-"This is a very interesting experimental observation", says Wayne Houlberg, Head of the Integrated Modelling Group within the ITER Organization.
+But just how this method exactly works is yet unclear—so far there seems to be no satisfying theoretical foundation for why it works as it does.
+"This is a very interesting experimental observation," says Wayne Houlberg, Head of the Integrated Modelling Group within the ITER Organization.
 "It could be relevant to ITER's interest in controlling plasma rotation, which we know has a strong influence on plasma transport and stability.
-However, the result is very new and complex - its applicability to the D-T plasma conditions we expect in ITER will take time to evaluate."
+However, the result is very new and complex—its applicability to the deuterium-tritium (D-T) plasma conditions we expect in ITER will take time to evaluate."

 Disruptions can cause significant electro-magnetic and thermal loads on the machine and its structure.
 They can also trigger runaway electrons which are lethal for most in-vessel components.
 A reliable disruption mitigation system for ITER is thus essential.

 ITER will be the biggest fusion furnace ever built.
 Its fuelling system basically consists of a combination of two techniques: a gas injection system and a pellet injector.
 The gas injection system releases hydrogenic and impurity gases into the vacuum chamber allowing the plasma control during operation.
 At the divertor level of the ITER machine, gas injections will enhance radiative heat transfer in the divertor region by introducing impurity gases such as neon and argon into the plasma.
 Gas injection will also help to control plasma detachment resulting in significant heat loads to the divertor.
-"We have to avoid high peak heat loads to the targets" says So Maruyama, Leader of the ITER Fuelling and Wall Conditioning Section.
+"We have to avoid high peak heat loads to the targets," says So.
 "What we strive for is to prevent plasma re-attachment to divertor, otherwise the its heat load will be lethal for the divertor material."